-4. Use a perforated ladle to pick out the fried pooris from the hot oil.
+4. Use a perforated ladle or flat spatula to pick out the fried pooris from the hot oil.
 Before taking a poori out, let it rest gently on the side of the container to let excess oil trickle back into the pan.

 5. Check for cracks on the fried pooris.
 In case oil has seeped in, drain it back into the frying pan.

 6. Keep absorbent tissue papers on a flat surface and place the fried pooris on them.

 - Whole wheat flour (atta) – 2 cups